 At New Ford Academy, the Pupil Voice is an important element of school culture.
-A School Council, (which includes pupils with SEN) meets once every half-term with the designated teacher.
+A School Council, (which includes pupils with SEND) meets every week with the designated teacher.

 Pupils who have a school support plan are consulted about their targets and are involved in the reviews.